Trains to Peterborough

 "Peterborough and its region have an important place in the history of Britain and the modern city continues to grow in importance and in the correct way.
-Visit Peterborough, you will find a heritage city, an environment city, an event city and a modern exciting cosmopolitan place.”
+Visit Peterborough; you will find a heritage city, an environment city, an event city and a modern exciting cosmopolitan place.”
 Visit Peterborough

-Tip 2: Make sure you don't pay booking fees
+Tip 2: Don't pay booking fees

-Tip 4: Choose to travel on less popular trains
+Tip 4: Travel on quieter trains

-Tip 7: Slower trains can make savings
+Tip 7: Taking slower trains can make savings

-Find the nearby Cross Street and walk through to the end to Priestgate, where you will find the Peterborough Museum.
-It is said to be the most haunted building in the city!
+Find the nearby Cross Street and walk through to the end to Priestgate, where you will find the Peterborough Museum, it is said to be the most haunted building in the city!
 Whether you are here for history or for the thrill of meeting the ghosts, this museum is well worth a visit.

 Tip 8: A railcard gives you money off